Know before you go

 This park is located on the Thompson River approximately 15 km south of the town of Ashcroft.
 It is accessed off Highway 1.
 There is road access to within 200 m of the river, although the final section of road is steep and not suitable for all vehicles.

 The bottom third of the road has degraded and is accessible by four-wheel-drive vehicles with good clearance only.
 The road is impassable to two wheel drive vehicles below the last bench.
 One can descend but getting back up the hill would be impossible in a two wheel drive vehicle.
 It is a short walk to the river shore from here.
+Note that the railroad tracks should only be crossed through the large culvert beneath the tracks.

-The remaining distance is by foot.
 The closest communities are Ashcroft, Cache Creek and Kamloops.

 Things to do